BinBear/breadtrip-ReactiveCocoa-MVVM-/Pods/lottie-ios/README.md

 The animation Explorer allows you to scrub, play, loop, and resize animations.
 Animations can be loaded from the app bundle or from [Lottie Files](http://www.lottiefiles.com) using the built in QR Code reader.

-## MacOS Sample App
+## macOS Sample App

-Clone this repo and try out [the Sample App](https://github.com/airbnb/lottie-ios/tree/master/Example) The repo can build a MacOS Example and an iOS Example
+Clone this repo and try out [the Sample App](https://github.com/airbnb/lottie-ios/tree/master/Example) The repo can build a macOS Example and an iOS Example

 ![Lottie Viewer](_Gifs/macexample.png)

-The Lottie Viewer for MacOS allows you to drag and drop JSON files to open, play, scrub and loop animations.
+The Lottie Viewer for macOS allows you to drag and drop JSON files to open, play, scrub and loop animations.
 This app is backed by the same animation code as the iOS app, so you will get an accurate representation of Mac and iOS animations.

 ## Objective C Examples